HL7/fhircast-docs/input/pagecontent/2-3-Events.md

 - **FHIR operation to generate context**: A FHIR read or search string illustrating the intended content of the event.
 - **Description**: A functional description of the context value.
 If this value can change according to the FHIR version in use, the description SHOULD describe the value for each supported FHIR version.

-A Hub SHALL at least send the elements indicated in *FHIR operation to generate context*; a subscriber SHALL gracefully handle receiving a full FHIR resource in the context of a notification.
-For example, when the [`ImagingStudy-open`](3-5-1-ImagingStudy-open.html) event occurs, the notification sent to a subscriber includes an ImagingStudy FHIR resource, which contains at least the elements defined in the *_elements* query parameter, as indicated in the event's definition.
+A Hub SHALL at least send the elements indicated in *FHIR operation to generate context*; a Subscriber SHALL gracefully handle receiving a full FHIR resource in the context of a notification.
+For example, when the [`ImagingStudy-open`](3-5-1-ImagingStudy-open.html) event occurs, the notification sent to a Subscriber includes an ImagingStudy FHIR resource, which contains at least the elements defined in the *_elements* query parameter, as indicated in the event's definition.
 For ImagingStudy, this is defined as: `ImagingStudy/{id}?_elements=identifier`.
 (The *_elements* query parameter is defined in the [FHIR specification](https://www.hl7.org/fhir/search.html#elements)).

 Many events refer to a resource the event relates to.
 Common FHIR resources are: Patient, Encounter, ImagingStudy, and DiagnosticReport.

 The key used for indicating a context change event's FHIR resource SHALL be the lower-case resourceType of the resource.
 In the case the resource refers to other FHIR resources that represent their own context, these can be included as well.
 The resources to include are defined in the corresponding event definition in the [event catalog](3_Events.html).

-The Hub SHALL only return FHIR resources that the subscriber is authorized to receive with the existing OAuth 2.0 access_token's granted `fhircast/` scopes.
+The Hub SHALL only return FHIR resources that the Subscriber is authorized to receive with the existing OAuth 2.0 access_token's granted `fhircast/` scopes.

 ### Event types